MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab02/Lab02_Build_Desktop_Flow.md

 1. The application should start, and the flow should complete.

-2. Do not close the application.
+1. Do not close the application.

-3. Go to the desktop flow and click **Recorder**.
+1. Go to the desktop flow and click **Recorder**.

+1. Click **Record** and then **Next**.

-4. Do not start recording yet.
+1. Do not start recording yet.
 Close or minimize all but the funding manager application.
 You will be recording steps and modifying steps.
 Make sure to follow the directions here, and only click Finish when we tell you to.

-5. Remember, you will provide the values below once you start recording.
+1. Remember, you will provide the values below once you start recording.

-Username: your username.
+Username: your name.

 Password: **pass@word1**